MJ Melendez Preview, Player Props: Royals vs. White Sox

 MJ Melendez At The Plate

-- In 9.7% of his games this season, he has gone deep, and 2.6% of his trips to the dish.
+- He has gone deep in 9.7% of his games this year, and 2.6% of his plate appearances.

-- Melendez has driven in a run in 31 games this year (23.1%), including 14 games with more than one RBI (10.4%).
-He has also driven in three or more of his team's runs in two contests.
+- In 23.1% of his games this year, Melendez has driven in at least one run.
+In 14 of those games (10.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.